 Orange Turmeric Gumdrop

 A potent anti-inflammatory, turmeric has been studied as a natural defense against everything from cancer to arthritis - it’s definitely what you could call a “superfood.”
 The immune boosting power of this smoothie is increased by adding orange, banana and pineapple, and walnuts bring a touch of healthy fat and protein.
 Start your morning off bright and cheerful, and scare those wrinkles away!

 Turmeric Ginger Refresh

 Turmeric and ginger have powerful anti-inflammatory properties, protecting your immune and nervous system, as well as your joints and muscles.
 The best way to get the full benefits of turmeric is to combine it with a bit of healthy fat, which is why we’ve included hemp seeds (full of Omega-3s and Omega-6 fatty acids).
-Add in a bunch of vitamin C from an orange and a few kumquats, and a creamy, healthy carb base of yellow squash (which also has vitamin A and manganese), and you’ve got a low-fat snack that does your body a whole lot of good!
+Add in a bunch of vitamin C from an orange and a few kumquats, , and you’ve got a low-fat snack that does your body a whole lot of good!

 Yellow Turmeric Ginger